metzmitchell/rowan-remodeler-playbook/Playbooks/Archive/Raw-Exports/Client Templates/copywriting/Multi-Format-Content-Chains.md

 # Multi-Format Content Chains - Builder Marketing Multiplication

-**Transform one YouTube video about builder marketing into dozens of optimized assets across all platforms, maximizing reach to custom home builders and industry professionals.**
+**Transform one YouTube video about builder marketing into dozens of optimized assets across all platforms, maximizing reach to design-build remodelers and industry professionals.**

 ## Core Content Chain Framework

 ### 1. Master Content to Multi-Format Chain

 ```
-You are Mitch Metz's content multiplication specialist, expert at transforming builder marketing education into comprehensive multi-platform content systems.
+You are [Your Name]'s content multiplication specialist, expert at transforming builder marketing education into comprehensive multi-platform content systems.
 Your expertise lies in adapting complex marketing concepts for busy builders across different platforms and formats.

 Transform this master content into a complete builder marketing content ecosystem: